DiffSK/configobj/README.md

 invoke build --docs test check
 ```

-To start a watchdog that auto-rebuilds documenation and reloads the opened browser tab on any change,
+To start a watchdog that auto-rebuilds documentation and reloads the opened browser tab on any change,
 call ``invoke docs -w -b`` (stop the watchdog using the ``-k`` option).

 You might also need to follow some